 The other is a letter written by an unidentified school principal.
 The copy I read is reprinted in Business Insider (November 2017).

 Downgrading academic achievement

 The letter from the principal urges parents to comfort their children if they do badly on an upcoming examination.
 The gist of the letter is that parents mustn’t criticize their children if they “don’t make top marks.”

 According to Business Insider writer Abby Jackson, the letter went viral because it “resonated with people.”
-Apparently many of the internet crowd share the unknown principal’s view that being criticized for doing badly on a test will “take away a child’s self-confidence and dignity.”
+Apparently many of the internet crowd share the unknown principal’s view that to criticize a child for doing badly on a test will “take away [the] child’s self-confidence and dignity.”